thacherT1D/webdevstuff/Server_Side_Frameworks_with_Express/Express_HTTP_Server.desc.md

 ## What's an Express HTTP server?

-For small HTTP servers, it's totally feasible to use the `http` module in Node.js.
+For small HTTP servers, it's totally feasible to just use the `http` module in Node.js.
 But as you've already seen, it takes quite a bit of code to build even a modest server.
 For building larger, more sophisticated HTTP servers, there's  **Express**, a framework that provides a minimal, flexible, and performant set of features that are fundamental for web application development.

 To get started, create a new `hello_express` project.